1. Skip to content

 Cables will be attached to the exterior of the astronauts' spacesuits, likely pulling back on them as they walk and suspending them as they jump.

-The project is still in the prototyping phase.
+The project is still in the prototype phase.
 And until its arrival, Casini agreed: LUNA is a very expensive sandpit.
 But eventually they will want to test new technologies and train astronauts in a closed environment.

 "The magic happens inside," said Casini.
 "The terrain will help the next generation of astronauts go back to the moon."